oroinc/documentation/commerce/admin_guide/shipping/shipping_method_for_quotes.rst

    .. image:: /user_guide/img/sales/quotes/ShippingInformation.png
       :class: with-border

-   a) In the **Shipping Methods** list, tick the boxes next to the shipping methods that you would like the customer to use for this order delivery.
+   a) In the **Shipping Methods** list, select the check boxes next to the shipping methods that you would like the customer to use for this order delivery.

       .. note:: When none of the methods are selected, the customer can use any of the listed methods.